Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 A Better Sail Rig...?

-Typically, a cargo carrying KLM will be arranged with a fore mast only, and although there is a sail present, its main purpose is to gain a 'sailing ship' tax advantage for the owner.
-The sail is also available as "get-home" propulsion in the event of engine failure, though obviously any destination under sail alone would be directly down wind...!
+Typically, a cargo carrying KLM will be arranged with a fore mast only, and although there is a sail present, it is not intended for any 'real' sailing.
+Its main purpose is to gain a 'sailing ship' tax advantage for the owner.
+The sail is also available as "get-home" propulsion in the event of engine failure, though obviously any destination under sail alone would have to be directly down wind...!

-The four mast rig would be ideally suited to larger 'sailing phinisi' types, and for the same reasons, i.e. to give ample sail area; to keep spar length to a minimum; to provide myriad sail combinations for the best balance; to keep individual sail sizes to a minimum and thus make the entire rig much more easily handled; and... well I could go on for quite some time without running out of good points to favor this kind of rig.
+The four mast rig would be ideally suited to larger 'sailing Pinisi' types as well, and for the same reasons, i.e. to provide ample sail area; to keep spar lengths to reasonable proportions; to provide myriad sail combinations for the best balance; to keep individual sail sizes to a minimum and thus make the entire rig much more easily handled; and to allow ample sail area without excessive heeling moment.

-Even though this strategy was pursued in order to get the most sail area on the smallest spar length in order to use local timbers, by far the best material for ALL the spars would be to make use of steel tube or pipe...!
-If designed correctly, once painted no-one knows they are not wood.
+Even though this strategy was pursued in order to get the most sail area on the shortest spar length in order to use local timbers, by far the best material for the spars would be to use steel tube or pipe...!
+If designed correctly, once painted, to the casual observer they will appear as though made of wood.
+If properly prepared and painted, steel spars will outlast wooden spars and be easier maintain.
+As a bonus, steel spars will be easier to build, and... they will also be lighter.

 The Intent...